mixfont/mixfont-js/README.md

 <img src="https://static.mixfont.com/assets/20260604-033721-image-4hk1jdqm.webp" alt="Mixfont banner" width="1280" />

-# Mixfont JavaScript client
+# Official Mixfont JavaScript Client

-A JavaScript client for the [Mixfont](https://www.mixfont.com) API.
+The official JavaScript client for the [Mixfont](https://www.mixfont.com) AI font generation API.
 This open-source client lets you create AI-generated font files from Node.js and server-side JavaScript.

 Mixfont is a frontier AI lab developing generative AI for fonts.
 The Mixfont [font generation](https://www.mixfont.com/font-generator) model creates complete, web-safe TTF font files from a natural-language prompt or a public reference image, so applications can turn generated lettering, sketches, logos, or visual references into editable type instead of a flat image.
 Fonts generated via the API are unique and licensed for commercial use.